-Most people come here to fish for walleye, northern pike, lake trout, smallmouth bass, and crappies.
-Guests can, and usually do, hire guides from the resort to take them out fishing to find the hot spots and provide a full shore lunch of fresh cooked fish.
+Species caught here include walleye, northern pike, lake trout, smallmouth bass, and crappies.
+For a great day of fishing, hire guides from the resort to take you out to find the hot spots, your guide will also prepare a full shore lunch of fresh cooked fish.

-The resort property, on beautiful Lac La Croix, has a remote and quiet feel, set in towering pines with some particularly huge red pines.
-Walking paths link all of the mainland cabins to the store and dining area.
+The resort property, on beautiful Lac La Croix, has a remote and quiet feel.
+Walking paths through massive old-growth red pine trees link all the mainland cabins to the store and dining area.
 The lake itself has all kinds of beautiful islands and old-growth forest.
-Most of the cabins have a very woodsy décor, with wood interiors, pine furnishings, and decks.
+Most of the cabins have a very outdoorsy décor, with wood interiors, pine furnishings, and decks.

 Fly-in guests can access the camp through Crane Lake, Minnesota or Fort Frances, Ontario.
 The camp can provide guidance on how best to reach these destinations.
 Since Campbell's Cabins is in one of the most popular canoe tripping areas in Ontario and Minnesota, they also provide services for canoeists, including flights for fly-in paddle-out canoeing, and accommodation.

 Chaudiere Lodge is a small boat-in resort set in the beautiful surroundings of the French River.
 This area is renown for exposed granite shorelines, clear waters, towering pines, and abundant wildlife.

 Set on 17 rugged acres, the Chaudiere Lodge offers accommodation in comfortable Canadian-style cabins.
 The operation was first opened in 1905, and a historic main lodge contains mounts of trophy fish, comfy chairs, and a full-service dining room serving up hearty and tasty fare.
 While the resort's claim to fame is muskie fishing, guests can also catch walleye, bass, and northern pike, among others.